Legionnaires' rebellion and Bucharest pogrom: The quelling of the rebellion

-During the days of the rebellion, Antonescu avoided direct confrontation with the Legionnaires but brought military units, including 100 tanks, into Bucharest from other cities.
+During the days of the rebellion, Antonescu avoided direct confrontation with the Legionnaires but brought military units into Bucharest from other cities, including 100 tanks.
 As the chaos spread—worrying even Hitler, who was interested in Romania as an ally—the horrific picture of the pogrom became clear.
 As stories spread, the military's fury against the Legionnaires grew.
 The Legionnaires had assaulted captured soldiers, stripped them of their uniforms, and even burned several of them.

-When Antonescu thought the moment was most appropriate, he gave the order to crush the rebellion on 22 January.
+When Antonescu thought the moment was most appropriate, on 22 January, he gave the order to crush the rebellion.
 The military, led by Gen. Ilie Șteflea, quelled the rebellion with little difficulty within a day.
 The Legionnaires could not defend themselves against the military's superior firepower.
 As soldiers stormed their strongholds, the Legionnaires fled.
 During the skirmishes, 30 soldiers were killed and 100 were wounded.
 The number of Legionnaires killed during the rebellion was approximately 200, although Horia Sima would later claim there had been 800 Legionnaire casualties.

 After the rebellion was suppressed, Antonescu addressed the public on the radio, telling them "the truth", but never mentioning the pogrom.
 He asked the German garrison, which had sat idly by throughout the rebellion, to show their support.
 German troops were sent marching through the streets of Bucharest, ending in front of the Prime Minister's building, where they cheered Antonescu.

+Aftermath

 After the Legionnaires' fall the trend reversed, and those who had joined them fled.
 The press stopped supporting the Legionnaires, but remained antisemitic and nationalistic.
 Some of the Legionnaires' leaders, including Horia Sima, fled to Germany with help from the SS.
 Around 9,000 members of the Legionnaires' movement were sentenced to prison.
 The Legionnaires who led the antisemitic movement in Romania had fallen and never regained power.
 However, the movement continued even without them, although it was set back for a while, as the atrocities of the Bucharest pogrom gradually became known to the Romanian public.
 A few months later those atrocities paled in severity compared to those of the Iași pogrom, initiated at the orders of Antonescu.
 One leader of the pogrom, Valerian Trifa, became a cleric and emigrated to the US, where he became a citizen and rose to the position of Archbishop of the Romanian Orthodox Church in America and Canada, but he was stripped of his citizenship in 1982 and left the US rather than be deported.